cololaborde/turn_on_alert/README.md

 ### 2. Control Options:

 Interact with the program via buttons in the Telegram chat to perform various actions on the system.
-Some available options may include:
+The available options may include:

-Was me: Mark the system startup as safe.
+- #### Was me: Mark the system startup as safe.
-Take Photo: Capture a photo using the system camera.
+- #### Take Photo: Capture a photo using the system camera.
-Screenshot: Take a screenshot of the system screen.
+- #### Screenshot: Take a screenshot of the system screen.
-Lock Screen: Lock the system screen.
+- #### Lock Screen: Lock the system screen.
-Turn Off: Shut down the system.
+- #### Turn Off: Shut down the system.
 You can add more options as needed.